goharbor/website/docs/administration/configure-proxy-cache/_index.md

 As of Harbor v2.1.1, Harbor proxy cache fires a HEAD request to determine whether any layer of a cached image has been updated in the Docker Hub registry.
 Using this method to check the target registry will not trigger the [Docker Hub rate limiter](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/).
 If any image layer was updated, the proxy cache will pull the new image, which will count towards the Docker Hub rate limiter.

+{{< note >}}
+Proxy cache follows upstream registry authentication challenges (for example, `WWW-Authenticate: Bearer realm="..."`) to obtain tokens.
+The token service endpoint can be different from the registry host (for example, Docker Hub).
+Only configure proxy cache endpoints that are within your trust boundary, and use least-privilege credentials for the upstream access account.
+{{< /note >}}

 ## Create Proxy Cache Project

 To set up a proxy cache, a Harbor system administrators can create a proxy cache project that connects to a target registry using a registry endpoint.